10 Songs That Intriguingly Use Samples

-Producers, musicians, and beatmakers have been using samples for decades now.
-You probably think you can spot a sample when you hear it, don’t you?
-You may be surprised to learn some of the biggest songs of the past 12 months featured some intriguing samples.
+Producers, musicians, and beatmakers have been using samples for decades.
+You might think you can spot a sample when you hear it, but you may be surprised to learn that some of the biggest songs of the past year featured intriguing samples.

 Lil Nas X – Old Town Road

-Although first released in December 2018, it got its major-label released in 2019.
-Notable for its country-rap sound that caused debate where it should sit in the charts.
-It is also notable, curiously for the banjo-led sample from 34 Ghosts IV, an instrumental by Nine Inch Nails.
+Although first released in December 2018, it gained major-label traction in 2019.
+Notable for its country-rap sound, it sparked debate about its chart placement.
+The song features a banjo-led sample from “34 Ghosts IV,” an instrumental by Nine Inch Nails.

 Camila Cabello – Liar